 The trigger for hurricane deductibles, or the point at which they apply, is by law when the National Weather Service (NWS) declares a hurricane that records winds of 74 miles per hour or more anywhere in Connecticut.
 The hurricane deductible is in effect until 24 hours following termination of the last hurricane warning issued for any part of Connecticut by the NWS; or 24 hours after the hurricane is downgraded from a hurricane by the NWS for any part of Connecticut.

 The insurance department allows companies to apply an actuarially justified hurricane deductible based on a property’s distance from the ocean.
-The insurance department has guidelines for shutter mitigation requirements and details
+The insurance department has guidelines for storm shutter requirements.

 The Connecticut FAIR Plan insures homeowners who have not been able to find coverage elsewhere.
 Provides actual cash value coverage for a very basic “named perils” policy.
 Dwellings located within 2,600 feet of the shoreline will have two deductibles—one deductible for named perils and a separate hurricane deductible of 5 percent.
 See website for details.